1. Output information

 In Scotland, rents data are predominantly for advertised new lets (which are not subject to the price cap), with only a small proportion based on existing lets data.
 Data collection procedures do not involve actively seeking to re-collect data for previously collected properties.
 Therefore, price changes for existing tenancies are largely estimated for Scotland.

 In PIPR, assumptions on average periods between rent price increases are used to measure price inflation for the stock of rents.
 We assume that rent price remains constant for up to 14 months if updated rents data for that property are not available.
-Records more than 14 months old are dropped in PIPR.
+Records more than 14 months old are excluded from PIPR's model.
+This is a consistent methodology applied to rents data from England, Wales, Scotland and Northern Ireland, which aims to produce a stock-based measure, regardless of whether an advertised or achieved, or new, renewal or existing tenancy price is used.

-Caution is advised when comparing Scotland's estimates with other areas in England and Wales and within Scotland.
-This is because of differences in data collection and housing policy (in-tenancy rent price increases are currently capped in Scotland) across the UK.
+Caution is advised when comparing estimates from both Scotland and Northern Ireland with estimates from other areas across the United Kingdom.
+This is because of differences in data collection and housing policy across the UK (in-tenancy rent price increases were capped in Scotland until 31 March 2024, with temporary changes to the rent adjudication system for existing tenants until 31 March 2025).

 Estimates at local geographies